junzhang55/Topography_Processing/README.md

 # Topography_processing

-the following files are contained in this folder:

 Inside the folder:
 - Functions: all functions used in topography processing
 - .rmd: r markdown script for this specific process, should be able to run by changing the input files paths.